Nuclear power in India: Beginnings of commercial nuclear power

 In September 1955, the question of building a commercial nuclear power station was raised in Parliament.
 Shortly after the world's first commercial nuclear power plant came online at Obninsk in the Soviet Union, the Soviets invited a number of Indian experts to visit it; the United States concurrently offered training in atomic energy to Indian technical and scientific personnel.
 In August 1957, members of the Gujarat Chamber of Commerce in Ahmedabad (then in Bombay State) requested an atomic power station for their city, by which time the Indian government was actively considering the construction of at least "one or more large Atomic Power Stations to generate electricity."
 By November 1958, the Atomic Energy Commission had recommended construction of two nuclear power stations, each consisting of two units and able to generate 500 MW of power, for a total generating capacity of 1000 MW; the government decided that a minimum of 250 MW of electricity generated from nuclear reactors would be incorporated into the Third Five Year Plan (1961–1966).

 In February 1960, it was decided the first power plant would be erected in Western India, with locations in Rajasthan, near Delhi and near Madras noted for future commercial reactors.
 In September, the Punjab government requested a nuclear power station for their state.
 On 11 October 1960, the Indian government issued a tender for India's first nuclear power station near Tarapur, Maharashtra and consisting of two reactors, each generating around 150 MW of electricity and to be commissioned in 1965.
 In August 1961, the Indian and Canadian governments agreed to conduct a joint study on building a Canada-India nuclear power plant in Rajasthan; the reactor would be based on the CANDU reactor at Douglas Point and would generate 200 MW.
 By this time, seven responses to India's global tender for the Tarapur power station had been received: three from the United States, two from the UK and one each from France and Canada.

 The agreement for India's first nuclear power plant at Rajasthan, RAPP-1, was signed in 1963, followed by RAPP-2 in 1966.
 These reactors contained rigid safeguards to ensure they would not be used for a military programme.
 RAPP-1 began operation in 1972.
 Due to technical problems, the reactor had to be downrated from 200 MW to 100 MW.
 The technical and design information were given free of charge by Atomic Energy of Canada Limited to India.
-The United States and Canada terminated their assistance after the detonation of India's first nuclear explosion in 1974.
+The United States and Canada terminated their assistance after Smiling Buddha, the detonation of India's first nuclear explosion in 1974.